ato-pub/usi.cl.java/README.md

 See the input vars in build.xml.

-e.g.
+e.g. the following do the same

+  * ant
+  * ant buildall
-  * ant -Dusiver=4 -Denv=PROD getjars wsdl jar runUSITest
+  * ant -Dusiver=5 -Dstsver=12 -Denv=3PT dumpvars getjars wsdl jar runUSITest

+or to skip tests
+  * ant build

 or seperately run targets
   * ant getjars
-  * ant -Dusiver=4 -Denv=PROD wsdl
+  * ant -Dusiver=5 -Denv=3PT wsdl
-  * ant -Dusiver=4 jar
+  * ant -Dusiver=5 jar
-  * ant -Dusiver=4 runUSITest
+  * ant -Dusiver=5 runUSITest

-will generate files for USI v4 for production use (requires a valid production keystore file to run).
+will generate files for USI v5 for 3PT use (PROD requires a valid production keystore file to run).
 The wsdl target will setup the appgen.properties file and copy the application.<env>.properties to application.properties where <env> is 3PT or PROD.

-Variables exist to set:
+Variables exist, in build.xml, to set:
-  * USI v3 or v4 service (v3 no longer supported)
+  * USI v4 or v5 service
   * 3PT or PROD
   * STS v1.2 or v1.3